jsubei/IRDTunaAtlas/README.md

 ## Other resources

 Several resources proved invaluable when building this app, including:
-- IRD original Tuna Atlas written by Alain Fonteneau [tutorial by Florianne Verkroost](https://www.documentation.ird.fr/hor/fdi:010012425) on building interactive maps;
+- [IRD original Tuna Atlas](https://www.documentation.ird.fr/hor/fdi:010012425) created by Alain Fontenea;
 - The first version of the IRD Tuna Atlas has been published by alain Fonteneau as a [pdf document available here](https://horizon.documentation.ird.fr/exl-doc/pleins_textes/divers11-03/010012425.pdf) ;

-It can be used as a documentation of underlying processes used by the related shiny app  https://github.com/juldebar/IRDTunaAtlas/blob/master/shiny/sardara_shiny_i6i7i8.Rmd

-This notebook has been written and executed on https://blue-cloud-jupyterhub.d4science.org/

-It uses data provided by Fishereries Atlas VRE

 ## Funding